mypolopony/nuliterature/Readme.md

 ### Mechanics
 Let's use MongoDB!

 It should be obvious that this is a pretty basic / tedious ETL task.
 And.
 So.
 Yeah.
-I use BeautifulSoup and RegEx.
+I use BeautifulSoup and RegEx and other tools in the Mickey Mouse armamentarium.
 Feel free to improvise as needed.